-The Board is supported by the ARCC which is responsible for making recommendations to the Board on the appointment of auditors and the audit fee, ensuring that the financial performance of the Company is properly monitored and reported on and reviewing the Company's financial statements and any formal statements on financial performance as well as reports from the Company's auditors on those financial statements.
-In addition, the ARCC reviews the Company's internal control and risk management systems to assist the Board in fulfilling its responsibilities relating to the effectiveness of those systems.
-The members of the ARCC are all non-executive directors, being Gavin Palmer (Chairman), James Fraser, Chris Boehringer and Katherine Ralph.
+The Board is supported by the ARCC which is responsible for making recommendations to the Board on the appointment of auditors and the audit fee.
+This ensures that the financial performance of the Company is properly monitored and reported on.
+The ARCC is responsible for reviewing the Company's financial statements and any formal statements on financial performance as well as reports from the Company's auditors on those financial statements.
+The ARCC reviews the Company's internal control and risk management systems to assist the Board in fulfilling its responsibilities relating to the effectiveness of those systems.
+The members of the ARCC are all non-executive directors: Gavin Palmer (Chairman), James Fraser, Chris Boehringer and Katherine Ralph.